blog posts

 Stateful inspection firewall

-Now thought of as a “traditional” firewall, a stateful inspection firewall allows or blocks traffic based on state, port, and protocol.
+Not considered a “traditional” firewall, a stateful inspection firewall allows or blocks traffic based on state, port, and protocol.
 It monitors all activity from the opening of a connection until it is closed.
-Filtering decisions are made based on both administrator-defined rules as well as context, which refers to using information from previous connections and packets belonging to the same connection.
+Filtering decisions are made based on administrator-defined rules and context, which refers to using information from previous connections and packets belonging to the same connection.

 Unified threat management (UTM) firewall

-A UTM device typically combines, in a loosely coupled way, the functions of a stateful inspection firewall with intrusion prevention and antivirus.
+A UTM device typically loosely couples the functions of a stateful inspection firewall with intrusion prevention and antivirus.
 It may also include additional services and often cloud management.
 UTMs focus on simplicity and ease of use.

 Next-generation firewall (NGFW)